Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/collecting_information/gettingstarted_intro/my_first_transfer_flow_using_cg/typographical_conventions.md

 title: "Typographical  conventions"
 linkTitle: "Typographical conventions"
 weight: 350
---- The typographical conventions specify the syntax to use in {{< TransferCFT/axwayvariablesComponentShortName  >}} commands, the parameters and their values.
+---The typographical conventions specify the syntax to use in {{< TransferCFT/axwayvariablesComponentShortName  >}} commands, the parameters and their values.
 These rules apply equally for any additional parameter information, or information pertaining to the operating system